 Even if you live in a hilly area where riding is a bit tougher you have a good option.

 Electric bicycles are pedal optional so you can pedal for exercise or activate pedal assist as you need it.
-They are enviornmentaly friendly and can save a bundle on local travel expenses.
+They are enviornmentally friendly and can save a bundle on local travel expenses.

 An estimated 80% of the average persons travel is, driver only, and within 10 miles of home.
 With gasoline prices approaching $2.50 per gallon in the USA imagine how much money bicycle riding can save you!

-I have included lots of great information but I resisted the urge to get too technical because it just isn't neccessary unless you intend to ride competitively.
-I'll leave that stuff for the Lance Armstrong wannabes.
+I have included lots of great information but I resisted the urge to get too technical because it just isn't necessary unless you intend to ride competitively.
+I'll leave that stuff for the professional riders.
 It's just us folks and it's all down to earth stuff so........